nodejs/TSC/WORKING_GROUPS.md

 ### [Security](https://github.com/nodejs/security-wg)

-The Security Working Group manages all aspects and process linked to security for Node.js.
+The Security Working Group manages all aspects and processes linked to Node.js security.

 Responsibilities include:
 * Define and maintain security policies and procedures for: